 It dominates a pleasant and large space reserved for visitors.

 The great menhir of Kerloas, finely bush-hammered on all sides, has the particularity of having a curiously bevelled summit.
-The monument, which was to reach 11 to 12 m in height would indeed have been decapitated by lightning in the current of 17th and it is said that from the fallen block a farmer would have manufactured a trough.
+The monument, which must have reached 11 to 12 m in height, was indeed decapitated by lightning during the 17th century and it is said that a farmer made a trough out of the fallen block1.

 Specialists estimate the total weight of the menhir to be between 100 and 150 tons.
 Composed of porphyroid granite, it was probably extracted from outcrops at least two kilometres away towards Aber Ildut.
 From then on, we can imagine the difficulties that the monument builders had to overcome to extract it from its rock, carve it, then transport it up the natural slope of the land, and erect it at its current location.